Introduction

 Gameplay

-During their turn, players are able to keep their card, or “Screw Their Neighbor” and trade their card with the next Player.
+During their turn, players can keep their card, or “Screw Their Neighbor” and trade their card with the next Player.

 If keeping their card, players simply say “Stand.”